-Our school was founded by Sophia and Julia Baranov, two women of European descent looking to recreate the same warm, inclusive atmosphere they remember from their own childhood.
+Our school was founded by Sophia Baranov and Julia Baron, two women of European descent looking to recreate the same warm, inclusive atmosphere they remember from their own childhood.

 In the past, Sophia after receiving Master of Arts in two majors of Education and Music, worked with children as a piano teacher.
 Working individually with each child has allowed Sophia to closely observe the young students and see each student’s potential abilities.
 Sophia’s students participated in various international competitions.
 Sophia’s 8 year old pupil won the first prize at the international competition in Czechoslovakia , while Sophia received a certificate as the best teacher.

-As a result of these and many other roadways of development we created a “Harmonious Pathway” program.
-Julia, current director, had a tremendous share in the development of this program.
+Julia, current director, had a tremendous share in the development of the programs.
 Having 25 years of education and experience combined, being torn between traditional and Montessori methods of educating young children Julia spent lots of time to create a “Home away from home” where children learn joyfully, excel in academics, social, and artistic areas and are in harmony with themselves and with each other.

-The teaching staff here reflects that attitude, with some of the teachers staying on for more than ten years.
+The teaching staff here reflects that attitude.
 The bonds with our young charges often grow beyond the classroom: we have a treasured and still growing collection of letters and photos from former students who found success in all walks of life.
 Nearly all of them credit their accomplishments to the education and support they received at WHCA.

 Every child is like a precious flower, and like flowers they don’t simply blossom on their own.
 They need a nurturing environment and proper care.
 Providing this care is our carefully selected staff of teachers and assistants.
 To them, it’s more than just a job.
 They commit themselves enthusiastically to the children, deeply understanding each one’s unique interests and needs.
 Their greatest reward is growth of the boys and girls in their care.